||H2 Adventure Series SUV

 Numerical Condition Evaluation:

-replacement, 10 denotes Excellent / Showroom New)
+(1 denotes Very Poor / Item needs replacement, 10 denotes Excellent / Showroom New)

 CONV.
 TOP: N/A

-SERVICE RECORDS /
+SERVICE RECORDS / OWNERSHIP HISTORY: 9

 Conditions of Sale: All